Northern California Road Trip

 san francisco Pt.
 1

-With (surprisingly) no wine hangover, we woke up the next day and drove to our San Francisco Airbnb.
-We stayed in a private room with our soon to be new friends, Elle and Nick.
+With (surprisingly) no wine hangover, I woke up the next day and drove to my San Francisco Airbnb.
+I stayed in a private room with my soon to be new friends, Elle and Nick.
 This is why I love Airbnb.
 What better way to learn about a new city then from people who live there.
-To begin our adventure, Elle brought us to Ocean Beach where we hung out and then walked over to the Sutro Baths, or what’s left of it.
+To begin my adventure, Elle brought us to Ocean Beach where we hung out and then walked over to the Sutro Baths, or what’s left of it.
 This facility used to be the world’s largest indoor swimming pool, but sadly it burned down in 1966 and today only ruins remain.
 From there, we grabbed lunch from Souvla and a juice from Juice Shop.
 Not only does Juice Shop sell juice meant to rid our bodies from toxins, they also help save the planet by including a $2 bottle deposit in the price to encourage the return and reuse of their glass bottles.
 After lunch we had dessert at Smitten, an outdoor stand that crafts their ice cream using liquid nitrogen.
 The ice cream features local ingredients and is made in front of you.
 Yum.

 SAN FRANCISCO PT.
 2